openshift/training/10-Wiring-Components.md

 desired number of replicas (instances) running.
 We can look at how many that should be:

-    oc describe rc ruby-hello-world-3
+    oc describe rc ruby-hello-world-2

-*Note:* Depending on how fast you went through previous examples, you may have only 2 replication controllers listed.
+*Note:* Depending on how fast you went through previous examples, you may need to change the -2 to -1, etc.

 So, if we kill the pod, the RC will detect that, and fire it back up.
 When it gets fired up this time, it will then have the `DATABASE_SERVICE_HOST` value, which means it will be able to connect to the DB, which means that we should no longer see the database error!

-As `alice`, go ahead and find your frontend pod, and then kill it:
+As `alice`, the following command will find your frontend pod and then kill it:

     oc delete pod `oc get pod | grep -e "hello-world-[0-9]" | grep -v build | awk '{print $1}'`

 You'll see something like:

-    pods/ruby-hello-world-3-wcxiw
+    pod "ruby-hello-world-1-y44vm" deleted

 That was the generated name of the pod when the replication controller stood it up the first time.